HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/kubernetes/DX-PerformanceTuningGuide-Kubernetes.md

 ---
-title: DX-PerformanceTuningGuide-Kubernetes
+title: Performance Tuning Guide for HCL DX on Kubernetes
 ---

-# Performance Tuning Guide for HCL Digital Experience on Kubernetes
+# Performance Tuning Guide for HCL DX on Kubernetes

 ## About This Document